joolstorrentecalo/gitlab-foss/doc/user/application_security/dependency_scanning/index.md

 ### Customizing analyzer behavior

-To customize Dependency Scanning, use [CI/CD variables](#available-cicd-variables).
+You can use CI/CD variables to customize dependency scanning behavior.

 WARNING:
-Test all customization of GitLab analyzers in a merge request before merging these changes to the default branch.
+You should test all customization of GitLab security scanning tools in a merge request before merging these changes to the default branch.
 Failure to do so can give unexpected results, including a large number of false positives.

 ### Overriding dependency scanning jobs